telosnetwork/telos-decide/docs/ContractAPI.md

 ### ACTION `editdetails()`

-Edits the Title, Description, and Content for a ballot.
+Edits the title, description, and content of a ballot.

-- `ballot_name` is the name of the ballot.
+- name `ballot_name`: the name of the ballot to edit.

-- `title` is the new ballot title.
+- string `title`: the new ballot title.

-- `description` is the new ballot description.
+- string `description`: the new ballot description.

-- `content` is the new ballot content.
+- string `content`: the new ballot content.
 This is typically an IPFS link or URI to additional information about the ballot.

 ```
 cleos push action trailservice editdetails '["ballot1", "Ballot 1 Example", "Example Description", "somewebsite.io"]' -p testaccounta